dkovah/godot-simple-navigation-mesh-agent/README.md

 Check <a href= "https://github.com/dkovah/NavigationMeshAgent-demo">this</a> also.

-The plugin is written in GDScript, so it is probably far from being efficient, and it is lacks of many desirable features, but something is better than nothing, I gess :-)
+The plugin is written in GDScript, so it is probably far from being efficient, and it is lacks of many desirable features, but something is better than nothing, I guess :-)